 I do wonder why though.
 Why I have chosen this path.
 Every decision, good and bad, has led me to this path – to this moment.
 I can understand most of it except the always elusive “why.”
 Every night, before we fall asleep, there is a moment when consciously or not we prepare to die – or at least, not to wake up.
 Just as when we wake up in the morning we think about the future, at night before we go to bed, we think about the past.

-My brain must be like the Pennsylvania Turnpike – perpetually under construction.
+My brain must be like an interstate highway – perpetually under construction.
 What could the long-term effects of a brain staying throttled like this be?
 I mean I don’t even drive to work that same way every day.
 I am usually departing from a new destination and re-figuring it all out every day.
-Every so often I find myself in a meeting looking around the room and feeling a little bit like Jack Dawson in Titanic:
+Every so often I find myself in a meeting looking around the room and feeling a little bit like Jack Dawson in Titanic,